How Long Do Long Grip Socks Last? A Comprehensive Guide

 Typical Lifespan: 6–10 months

 These users often wear grip socks on studio floors.
-Since the contact is smooth and the movement more controlled, socks generally wear slower.
+Since the contact is smooth and the movement is more controlled, socks generally wear more slowly.
 However, regular washing can still affect grip texture over time.

 🟠 Wear signs: